AnilNanavath/F-B-Manufacture/README.md

 ## Conclusion
 * With his analytical mindset, Shaun should focus on non-commercial segments where he can create new opportunities and develop contracts to drive company growth, particularly in the hospitality and education sectors.
 * Shaun's company currently holds a 50% share in the restaurant business, and maintaining this will be crucial for the future growth of the F&B company.
+* Shaun has a secondary adjacent opportunity in the retail business.
+Out of 750 stores, 513 are generating an average of 28% revenue from grocery stores.
+Europe and North America are the two major regions where future growth for the business is most promising.